-- F. Tenure-track librarians, whose primary appointment is not as a classroom instructor, should consult the appropriate University Libraries documentation for the criteria used in assessing the performance of librarians. - 4.
-Renewal of Appointment and Performance Reviews of Full-Time Non-Tenure-Track (FTNTT) Faculty: - A. Appointment and Renewal of Appointment.
+F. T/TT librarians, whose primary appointment is not as a classroom instructor, should consult the appropriate University Libraries documentation for the criteria used in assessing the performance of librarians.

+4. Renewal of Appointment and Performance Reviews of Full-Time Non-Tenure-Track (FTNTT) Faculty.

+A. Appointment and Renewal of Appointment.

-Appointments for full-time non-tenure track (FTNTT) Faculty are governed by the applicable Collective Bargaining Agreement and are made annually.
-FTNTT appointments are at the rank of Lecturer, Associate Lecturer and Senior Lecturer, without a terminal degree, and at the rank of Assistant Professor, Associate Professor and Professor, with a terminal degree.
-In addition, FTNTT Faculty members are appointed in one of the following tracks: Instructional, Clinical, Practitioner, or Research.
+Appointments for FTNTT Faculty are governed by the applicable Collective Bargaining Agreement and are made annually.
+FTNTT appointments are at the rank of Lecturer, Associate Lecturer and Senior Lecturer, without a terminal degree, and at the rank of Assistant Professor, Associate Professor, and Professor, with a terminal degree.
+In addition, FTNTT Faculty are appointed in one of the following tracks: Instructional, Clinical, Practitioner, or Research.